 Apple Watch 7 vs. Apple Watch SE: Features

-The Apple Watch 7 and Apple Watch SE will be powered by watchOS 8, which should ship on the Apple Watch 7 and Apple Watch SE units sold after the software officially goes live.
-Existing Apple Watch SE users will be able to update to watchOS 8, too.
+The Apple Watch 7 and Apple Watch SE are powered by watchOS 8, which shipped on the Apple Watch 7 and Apple Watch SE.

 With watchOS 8, users will get a new Mindfulness app, expanded support for digital keys, better HomeKit controls, multiple timers, precipitation alerts and refreshed messaging options.
-Apple also announced an Apple Watch keyboard with Apple Watch 7, so users aren't limited to scribble or talk-to-type.
+Apple also added an Apple Watch keyboard to the Apple Watch 7, so users aren't limited to scribble or talk-to-type.